The Women's Peace Crusade: Members

 The Women's Peace Crusade was among the largest peace movements in Glasgow during the First World War, and it was also the one with the most working class, grassroots support.
 Helen Crawfurd was one of the founders of the Women's Peace Crusade, and also founded the Glasgow branch of the Women's International League for Peace and Freedom, but later said that she was never a pacifist.
 Instead, she was 'an international socialist with a profound hatred of war with all its ghastly cruelty and waste'.
 Fractions within the Glasgow branch of the Women's International League led to divisions between the middle class and working class members, and subsequently Helen Crawfurd, along with other working class members, formed the Women's Peace Crusade.
 These other members included Agnes Dollan, Miss Walker, Mrs Barbour and Mrs Ferguson.
 While the Women's International League had focused on holding monthly meetings with speakers and discussions, the Women's Peace Crusade now took the anti-war message onto the streets and into working class communities.
+Other notable members have included Helen Swanwick.

 Opposition

 The Women's Peace Crusade met with a great deal of opposition from both the government and the media.
-The right-wing Morning Post described the movement as 'one of the most active and pernicious propaganda organisations in the country'.
+The right-wing Morning Post described the movement as "one of the most active and pernicious propaganda organisations in the country".
 On 11 August 1917, a march of 1,200 women in Lancashire was met with a great deal of hostility.
 Upon arriving at Nelson's recreation ground, a crowd of 50,000 counter-demonstrators began shouting 'Traitors!
 Murderers!' at the group, and only a police presence stopped them from being physically harmed.